Stocks end mixed, breaking 4-day winning streak for S&P 500

 That’s what Wall Street calls a rally in the final five days in December and the first two trading days in January.
 Since 1950, the S&P 500 index has risen an average of 1.3% during those seven days.
 If the “Santa rally” doesn’t arrive, some traders see it as an omen that stocks may fall in the upcoming year.

 Health care and communication services stocks also weighed on the market.
-Pfizer fell 2.1% and Moderna dropped 2.4%.
+Pfizer fell 2% and Moderna dropped 2.2%.
+Twitter fell 2%.

 Airline stocks recovered some of their losses from this month.
-American Airlines, United Airlines and Delta Air Lines were up around 2%.
+American Airlines rose 2%, United Airlines gained 1.5% and Delta Air Lines closed 1.6% higher.

 The major indexes posted gains last week as fears ebbed about the potential impact of the COVID-19 omicron variant.
 However, much is still uncertain about omicron, which is spreading extremely quickly and leading to a return to pandemic restrictions in some places.